mgheorghe/DASH/dash-pipeline/README-dash-workflows.md

 * https://www.atlassian.com/git/tutorials/git-submodule#:~:text=A%20git%20submodule%20is%20a,the%20host%20repository%20is%20updated

 ### Why use a submodule?
 A Git submodule is like a symbolic link to another repo.
-It "points" to some other repo via a URL, and is also pinned to a specific revision of that repo.
+It "points" to some other repository via a URL, and is also pinned to a specific revision of that repo.
 For example, the `DASH/dash-pipeline/SAI` directory looks like this in Github.
 The `SAI @ fe69c82` means this is a submodule pointing to the SAI project (at the opencompute-project repo), in particular the `fe69c82` commit SHA.

 ![sai-submodule-in-repo](../assets/sai-submodule-in-repo.png)

 Advantages of this approach:
-* Don't need to "manually" clone another repo used by this project
+* Don't need to "manually" clone another repository used by this project
 * Precise configuration control - we want a specific revision, not "latest" which might break a DASH build if something under `SAI` changes.
 * It's a well-known practice; for example the `SAI` project and the `sonic-buildimage` projects both use submodules to great advantage.